robopol/prime_numbers/README.md

 - **[setup_prime_test.exe](setup_prime_test.exe)**
   An executable or installer for Windows, possibly providing an easy way to install/use the prime testing application.

+## Algorithm Capabilities

+This algorithm combines a classical filtering method with a parallelized Fermat primality test optimized by GMP via gmpy2.
+Its key features include:

+- **Efficient Small Divisor Filtering:**
+  Quickly eliminates composite numbers by checking divisibility using small primes (e.g., 2, 3, 5, 7, 11, 13) and potential divisors of the form 6k±1.

+- **Parallelized Fermat Testing:**
+  Runs Fermat tests for multiple bases concurrently using Python's multiprocessing, allowing rapid detection of composite numbers.

+- **GMP-based Optimization:**
+  Leverages the highly optimized GMP library through gmpy2 to perform modular exponentiation on extremely large numbers efficiently.

+- **High Performance on Large Numbers:**
+  Benchmarks on standard desktop PCs show that the algorithm can test very large numbers (e.g., up to 2**100000) in just a few seconds.

+- **Robust Filtering of Pseudoprimes:**
+  The combination of classical filtering and Fermat testing effectively identifies pseudoprimes, making this approach competitive with the Miller-Rabin test in both speed and reliability.

 ## Installation and Usage